aramk/crayon-syntax-highlighter/readme.txt

     * Forced LTR for Crayon CSS, preventing the line numbers from appearing on the right
     * Added unhighlighted colour to theme editor and existing dark themes
     * New theme inputs not present in the loaded theme are added during save
+    * Fixed a bug related to IIS 7.5 and uniqid(): https://github.com/aramkocharyan/crayon-syntax-highlighter/issues/97

 = 2.2.1 =
 * ADDED: